 - A wealth of knowledge, experience and expertise in delivery on the ground, often hard-won, in groundbreaking situations.

-Membership is open to all constituted community groups across Scotland that are taking action on climate change, including groups funded by the Scottish Government’s Climate Challenge Fund.
-Our volunteer ‘working groups’ and short-life task groups take forward our work plans with support from a part-time secretariat funded by the Scottish Government -currently provided by Changeworks in Edinburgh.
+Full Membership is open to all constituted community groups across Scotland that are taking action on climate change, including groups funded by the Scottish Government’s Climate Challenge Fund.
+Associate membership is open to any individuals or partner organisations that are involved with or support community-led climate action.
+Our volunteer ‘working groups’ and short-life task groups take forward our work plans with support from a part-time administrator, currently funded by a small grant from Scottish Government

 As a community run network, we are active members of the Scottish Community Alliance and, through this, have the opportunity to engage with and learn from over 1200 community organisations across Scotland.
 We are also actively engaged with newly-developing, community-led networks across the UK and Europe.
 This has the potential to provide further support, inspiration and learning among our members as well as for gaining valuable insights into how best to create the conditions in which community action on climate change can thrive -and enable the rapid decarbonisation required by Scottish Government targets and the Paris Agreement whilst creating the sort of future we want.